palera1n/docs/COMMONISSUES.md

 - **Method 2**
   1. Power off your device.
   2. Connect it to your computer or a charger
-  3. As soon as the Apple logo comes on, start doing the [DFU mode sequence](https://help.ifixit.com/article/108-dfu-restore).
+  3. Immediately start doing the [DFU mode sequence](https://help.ifixit.com/article/108-dfu-restore).

 #### **SEP Panic: :skg /skgs**
 This happens due to having a passcode set on A10-A11 devices when jailbreaking (or having previously set a passcode on iOS 16, even if it's currently turned off).